Aimeelynnramirez/dashboard/test.md

 **2. Using Terminal, there are essential Git commands I must know.**

-[ Student Response: List the correct Git commands to do the actions listed below in Terminal.
-Replace CMD with the correct command and keep or enhance the brief description. **The last bullet provides an example**.

 * **[ git clone ]**: Clone a repository
 * **[ git config --global user.name “[firstname lastname]” ]**: Set-up a global user name